proud609/Bastet/README.md

       "Recommendation"
     ]
   },
-  "additionalProperties": false,
+  "additionalProperties": false
-  "default": []
 }
 ```

-> The trigger point should be a webhook and this work should be activated (by clicking the switch at n8n home page)
+> The trigger point should be a webhook and this workflow should be activated (by clicking the switch at n8n home page)

-> You may refer `n8n_workflow/slippage_minAmount.json`
+> You may refer `n8n_workflow/slippage_min_amount.json`

 2. run the command